Spring Into Shade Sale — Up to 40% OffShop Now →

 Plan your patio shade setup

-Configure your shade options at /builder, order material samples at /swatches to compare openness outdoors, and contact us at /contact if you want help selecting a fabric and retention strategy for your porch, pergola, or patio.
+Configure your shade options at our shade builder, order material samples at /swatches to compare openness levels outdoors, and contact World Wide Shades at (844) 674-2716 if you want help selecting a fabric and retention strategy for your porch, pergola, or patio.

 Ready to See the Difference?